shurkus/l8liliang.github.io/_posts/2023-08-23-synce-dpll.md

 glitchless.
 PPS - DPLL1 = 1 PPS generation from DPLL1 for phase adjustments.
 Glitches allowed.
 Slower
 locking.
+Set periodic output on SDP20 (to synchronize the DPLL1 to the E810 PHC synced by ptp4l): # echo 1 0 0 1 0 > /sys/class/net/$ETH/device/ptp/ptp*/period
+Or, if users want to set SDP22 (to synchronize the DPLL0 to E810 PHC synced by ptp4l): # echo 2 0 0 1 0 > /sys/class/net/$ETH/device/ptp/ptp*/period
+Set the periodic output on SDP20 (to synchronize the DPLL1 to the E810 PHC synced by ptp4l): # echo 1 0 0 1 0 > /sys/class/net/$ETH/device/ptp/ptp*/period
+Or, if users want to set SDP22 (to synchronize the DPLL0 and DPLL1 to the E810 PHC synced by ptp4l):
+# echo 2 0 0 1 0 > /sys/class/net/$ETH/device/ptp/ptp*/period

 The Linux kernel provides the standard interface for controlling external synchronization pins To check if the kernel has the required PTP and pin interface, run the following command: